mParticle/docs/src/pages/developers/partners/kit-integrations/ios-kit/index.md

 Here your kit is initialized and a notification is broadcast informing listeners that the kit is available for use.

-The last on on the list is the kit instance method.
+The last on the list is the kit instance method.

 ```objectivec
 - (id const)kitInstance